 Safely mastering hydraulic power packs and energy sources

 Hydraulic power units supply tools with pressure and flow.
 The hazard analysis considers energy isolation, hose routing, and emergency procedures.
+Robust hose management and spill control are central to preventing secondary damage.

 - Energy isolation: Isolate, secure, label; relieve residual pressure in a defined manner.